carlosmaranje/gosolar/README.md

 # gosolar
-A go package with info related to the sun movement
+A `Go` package with info related to the sun movement

 Calculations made by this package are done using NOAA's methods.
 You can find more information on their website: